-- Establish and maintain effective working relationships with public and enforcement officials, general public, and members of the University Community required.
+- Ability to establish and maintain effective working relationships with public and enforcement officials, general public, and members of the University community required.

 - Run, walk, stand for long periods of time, climb, stoop, and lift and carry equipment and injured or deceased persons or animals required.

-- Strenuous physical exertion is sometimes needed in providing services under emergency, adverse, unpleasant, or unusual conditions in all weather conditions, and at all hours of the day or night required.
+- Strenuous physical exertion is sometimes required in providing services under emergency, adverse, unpleasant, or unusual conditions in all weather conditions, and at all hours of the day or night required.

 - Mentally and physically react effectively, quickly, calmly, and rationally during times of conflicts and emergencies required.